hrodell/North-Star/northstar-delivery-slots-plugin/dynamic-block-out-logic.md

 Block out changes take effect immediately for all future orders.
 Existing orders are not affected retroactively.
-The block out period (in hours) is a configurable global setting, settable by the admin in the NorthStar admin panel.
-Only slots at least [block out hours] after current time are selectable for customers.
-Admin orders bypass block out.

 2a.
 Global Application
 The block out period is defined once by the admin and applies equally to all products and all delivery slots.
 No exceptions are made for individual products, SKUs, categories, or delivery types.